tikv/website/content/blog/monthly-january-2020.md

 <!-- Fill in the below from the API: https://developer.github.com/v4/explorer/ -->

 Welcome to the first monthly wrap-up of 2020.
-We had to send this post remotely from home because of the outbreak of coronavirus in China.
-As the battle against the virus continues, we shall keep our fingers crossed and hope this could end soon.
-In the mean time, we stay healthy and focus on driving forward our project.
+In January, we had regular releases, some great articles, some great PRs and issues, and of course, new members of the community.

+Let's take a look!

 ## Releases